zacanger/niddesa/text/generated-translations/mahaniddesa/sinhala/04-sinhala-google.md

 He says so.
 "That person expresses that view
 Does.
 Thus the superstition of this person himself is that he has distorted visions.
-"Saying so" means saying so and saying so "This is the world of the universe The truth is the other is empty. ”The world that says so is unhappy The world has an end.
+"Saying so" means saying so and saying so "This is the world of the universe The truth is the other is empty.
+"The world that says so is unhappy The world has an end.
 The world has no end.
 It is life and it is body Life is another body and the animal rises from the dead.
 The animal does not rise from the dead Whether he has risen from the dead or not.
 Whether the animal is alive or dead